maybites/ofxOpenNI2OSC/README.markdown

 * Multiple hand tracking is not supported natively in openNI.
 The way it works is that a GestureGenerator works out when your waving, raising or clicking (pushing your hand forward).
 Based on the coordinates of the detected gesture, hand tracking is instantiated for that hand.
 In openNI examples you would then turn off gesture recognition and just track the hand.
 When the hand is lost you turn on gesture recognition again.
 But in order to get multiple hands it is necessary to continue looking for gestures.
 This means it is necessary to filter gesture recognition for the hand(s) that are already recognised.
 I'm doing that two ways: 1) Gestures recognised within a set distance from already recognised hands are ignored; 2) Gestures recognised within a set time from the last recognised gesture are ignored.
 Both of these vars, distance and time can be adjusted with setMinDistBetweenHands and setMinTimeBetweenHands respectively.
 Play with these to tweak tracking.
 Or modify them if they aren't working great ;-)

 * Running masks AND point clouds simultaneously chugs.
 Try running one or the other.
-Try lowering the max number of tracked users…
+Try lowering the max number of tracked users‚Ä¶

 * Best performance seems to be on Mac and Windows (Codeblocks)